prachi-b-modi/voiceTourGuide/README.md

 ## Trellify – Voice-Guided Product Tours

-A calming, modern demo that blends React Joyride with Vapi voice to create step-by-step, voice-assisted walkthroughs.
+This app demonstrates practically how voice-first and agentic applications can cross a threshold in browser productivity using Vapi: instead of forcing users to read static tooltips in onboarding tours or bounce between a YouTube video and your app, a voice agent can guide them in place.
+By pairing a UI tour engine (Joyride) with a fully-customizable voice SDK (Vapi Web Client) and lightweight analytics (Make), you can ship self-guided onboarding that feels like a product demo welcoming users in.
+But most importantly, this engine creates a data warehouse of rich actionable feedback extracted from natural conversation between users, and vapi assistants.
+This feedback can help a product grow quickly, and effectively without waiting for specific user feedback.
+This feedback also outperforms user interaction tracking telemetry like number of button-clicks due to the availability of natural conversation.
+The voice-tour-sdk built on top of Vapi aims to work as an independent SDK implementation that can be used on top of any browser to quickly add Voice-powered agentic Product onboarding to it.
 Built with Vite + React + TypeScript + Tailwind in a pnpm monorepo.
 Demo video: https://youtu.be/i65is73Z8eA